sorrento-lab/sorrento-lab.github.io/3_1_OFR-auth.md

 ### 3.1 Orange Authentication Parameters
 This section presents in brief the authentication steps to achieve a WAN connection - further reading and details can be found in the links at the end of this sub-section.
 This is my amateur non-expert understanding.

 OrangeFR distributes its internet connection by a GPON fibre network.
 The fibre connections to each distribution point are managed by Optical Line Terminals (OLTs).
 Each end user connects to the OLT via Optical Network Termination (ONTs, also known as Optical Network Units - ONUs).
 This forms the first step of achieving a network connection with Orange.
 The ONT has a discrete microprocessor which will negotiate a connection on the OLT "tree" using certain authentication parameters.
 This means that it is not possible to have two ONTs with the same authentication parameters attempt to synchronise to the OLT - the OLT will not allow it.
 ONTs come in SFP forms, or larger forms taking a fibre connection and outputting a RJ-45 1Gbps connection .
-More can be read on my experiences with these devices at Section ==TBC==.
+More can be read on my experiences with these devices at Section 4.

 As of writing and my experience, OrangeFR requires the following ONT parameters to authenticate with an Orange OLT:
 * ONT serial number - this can be found on the label underneath your livebox, or in the admin section of your livebox at `192.168.1.1`.